What’s your brand’s competitive advantage?

 If you offer an analytics platform, for example, the bells and whistles that make your product unique do not constitute the real value it provides.
 Its real value lies in the confidence it offers your customers to make informed business decisions.

-But what will people still need when the next recession inevitably rears its ugly head?
+But what will your customers still need when the next recession inevitably rears its ugly head?
 What do you provide that is indispensable to your customer’s business?

 What is the real value you provide, that your customers truly need, and that no one else does as good as you?
 Answering these questions is a surefire way to develop a sustainable competitive advantage.

-You could offer the most valuable product in the world, but if your customers don’t truly need it, it isn’t a competitive advantage.
+You could offer the most valuable product in the world and produce it in a way that far outperforms your competitors, but if your customers don’t truly need it, you don’t have a sustainable competitive advantage.

-Or you could offer a service that meets an urgent need of your ideal customer, but if a competitor can fill the same need with a superior service, it isn’t much of an advantage at all.
+Or you could offer an inherently valuable service that meets an ongoing need of your ideal customer, but if a competitor can fill the same need faster or more efficiently, it isn’t much of an advantage at all.

-That’s the framework that meets what author Brian Tracy says are the ultimate criteria for any competitive advantage in business: a proposition that is “perceivable, promotable, and something the market will pay for.”
+This multifaceted framework meets what author Brian Tracy says are the ultimate criteria for any competitive advantage in business: a proposition that is “perceivable, promotable, and something the market will pay for.”

 Why Brand is the Ultimate Competitive Advantage

-Defining your competitive advantage is a critical step for any brand.
-But it’s only one step of many.
-In fact, the only way to get the most out of a well-defined competitive advantage is by building an equally strong brand around it.
+Defining your competitive advantage is an essential step for any brand.
+But it’s only one step of many in developing a comprehensive brand positioning framework.
+That’s because the only way to get the most out of a well-defined competitive advantage is by building an equally strong brand around it.

 - Meaningful: It appeals more, generates greater love, and meets customers’ expectations and needs.